A low-Mach phase field-lattice Boltzmann-finite difference model for reactive gas flows propagating through complex shaped particle assemblies: Benchmark tests and validation

+To evaluate the DI results by comparing them with SI results, we first validate our solver for sharp interface equations.
+For this purpose, we select a Poiseuille flow configuration, where a fluid enters a channel between two parallel planar walls with a uniform velocity profile at the inlet $u(x,y=0)=u_0$.
+For distances sufficiently far from the inlet, one expects a parabolic velocity profile to establish.
+To test the solver, we hence performed a simulation with a channel height significantly larger than its width ($H \geq 40L$).
+Results of these simulations are shown in Fig.~\ref{fig:SI-vs-Analytical}.
+As observed, the simulation accurately reproduces the expected analytical solution.
+In this setup, the channel width is $40 \Delta x$, and the Reynolds number is 100.
+It is important to note that in sharp interface simulations, bulk phases are separated at $\eta = 0.5$.
+Once the SI results were validated, we opted for smaller simulation domains in subsequent simulations to reduce computational cost.
 To address the effect of the coupling parameter $A_u$ on the flow, a number of simulations are performed with a uniform velocity profile at the inlet (i.e., $u(x)=\uinlet$ at $y=0$), and an open boundary at the outlet.
 Figure~\ref{fig:DI-vs-SI-diff_Au} depicts the thus obtained DI-results for five different values of $A_u$ as indicated in the legends.
 The sharp interface solution for the same setup is also shown in the plot.
 As seen from this comparison, the parameter $A_u$ influences the agreement between the phase-field based calculations and the reference SI-solution: Starting from $A_u=40$, the quality of the simulated data in the fluid-domain (i.e., beyond the interfaces) first improves for larger $A_u$ but then deteriorates for $A_u>145$.

 In a systematic investigation of this issue, DI-based simulations at various $A_u$ are performed and the resulting velocity profiles are analyzed with regard to deviations from the sharp interface solution.
 Figure~\ref{fig:A_u-vs-MSE} shows the mean standard deviation of the simulated velocity profiles ($f\equiv u$ in Eq.~(\ref{eq:mean-standard-error-f})) versus $A_u$ for constant $L$ and $\eta$.
 Notably, a distinct point is observed where the deviation is minimized, represented by $A_u=\Austar$.
 The simulated flow field at this optimal coupling parameter is compared to the SI-solution in Fig.~\ref{fig:DI-vs-SI-u}.
 As expected, a very good agreement is observed between the both velocity profiles.